Building a Solar-Powered Repeater

 The Voltaic Systems V25 battery is nice because it is optimized to charge from a solar panel and it is set standard to an “always on” mode which means the battery bank does not shut off after a set amount of time like other battery packs – this is useful as the RAK chip uses very little power and can trick other battery packs into shutting off.

-The other really nice thing about the Voltaic pack is than when it drains down completely it shuts down, but then once the solar panel has sufficiently charged it back up it will automatically turn itself back on again.
-Right now they're testing the V25 battery which has 6,400 mAh, but if we were going to install a node in a very hard-to-reach place we’d probably use the larger V75 19,200 mAh battery.
+The other really nice thing about the Voltaic pack is that when it drains down completely, it shuts down, but then once the solar panel has sufficiently charged it back up, it will automatically turn itself back on again.

 ITEM | Product Name | Cost | Link |